-This sketch send a SMS message from an Arduino with a connected GSM shield. using the serial monitor, you'll enter the number to connect with, and the message to send.
+This sketch send a SMS message from an Arduino or Genuino board equipped with a GSM shield.
+Using the serial monitor of the Arduino Software (IDE), you'll enter the number to connect with, and the text message to send.

 First, import the GSM library